NewayJr/AAiT-Space/Channels or Groups/readme.md

 # Telegram Handles
 > This section contains Telegram channels and groups for Mechanical and Industrial Engineering Students at AAiT.
-> Some groups are private and might need the owner's approval to join.
-Contact them using the given addresses.
+> Some groups are private and therefore will need admins' approval to join.
+Contact them.